thephpleague/csv/docs/9.0/converter/html.md

 # HTML conversion

-`HTMLConverter` converts a CSV records collection into a HTML Table by implementing the [Converter interface](/9.0/converter/#converter-interface) and using the [inputEncoding method](/9.0/converter/#records-input-encoding).
+`HTMLConverter` converts a CSV records collection into a HTML Table by implementing the [Converter interface](/9.0/converter/#converter-interface).

 ## Settings